vinayakawac/plant_disease_detection/README.md

 - **Accuracy**: This is a tool to assist, not replace professional diagnosis
 - **Dataset Folders**: The `archive/` and `PlantVillage/` folders contain training data (~1.7GB) and are excluded from GitHub.
 The pre-trained model (`plant_disease_model.h5`) is included, so you don't need these folders to run the app.

+**These are the only classes and disease types that the model has been trained on.
+Please note that predictions are limited to the following categories:**
+- **Pepper bell**: Bacterial spot, healthy
+- **Potato**: Early blight, healthy, Late blight
+- **Tomato**: Target Spot, Tomato mosaic virus, Tomato Yellow Leaf Curl Virus, Bacterial spot, Early blight, healthy, Late blight, Leaf Mold, Septoria leaf spot, Spider mites/Two-spotted spider mite
+Predictions for any category outside this list may not be accurate.

 ## Questions or Issues?

 If something isn't working: